scylladb/scylladb/docs/alternator/alternator.md

 To listen only on a specific interface, pass also an "`alternator-address`" option.

+In addition to (or instead of) serving HTTP requests on `alternator-port`, Scylla can accept DynamoDB API requests over HTTPS (encrypted), on the port specified by `alternator-https-port`.
+As usual for HTTPS servers, the operator must specify certificate and key files.
+By default these should be placed in `/etc/scylla/scylla.crt` and `/etc/scylla/scylla.key`, but these default locations can overridden by specifying `--alternator-encryption-options keyfile="..."` and `--alternator-encryption-options certificate="..."`.

 As we explain below in the "Write isolation policies", Alternator has four different choices for the implementation of writes, each with different advantages.
 You should consider which of the options makes